Skip to main content

 The Zuloaga/Corpus Christi College Scholarship for Venezuelan Students

-The College offers one full-fees PhD scholarship for a Venezuelan student in the sciences, who is nominated by the Venezuelan Academy of Physical, Mathematical and Natural Sciences.
-Interested students are invited to contact Dr Michael Sutherland (mls41@cam.ac.uk), the Postgraduate Admissions Tutor for Sciences, for further information on this funding.
+The College offers one full PhD scholarship (fees and maintenance) for a Venezuelan student in the sciences, who is nominated by the Venezuelan Academy of Physical, Mathematical and Natural Sciences.
+Interested students are invited to contact Dr Jo Willmott (postgraduate-admissions@corpus.cam.ac.uk) for further information on this funding.

 Need more funding information?